 What You Need to Improve On

 This one is less fun, but it keeps in perspective what you can do to grow and change.
 It may not be your favorite thing to reflect on, but it’s necessary sometimes.
 There are plenty of workbooks and resources online to help you tackle almost any issue, like self-confidence, self-esteem, anger management, or establishing healthy boundaries.
 I also find going to specialized forums helpful, too, because you get a lot of great anecdotes and personal advice.
 I especially like the ones that are mental illness-specific (I’m talking about Reddit and Facebook, but there are some online forums dedicated to mental illness).

 I literally have a list of hobbies and interests in one of my journals.
 It’s important for me to see it in writing so that I “remember who I am”, so to speak.
 I tend to get swept up in stress or depression and drift along.
 It’s nice to remember the things that are fun for me or interest me because honestly, the haze of a mental illness can make you forget so much.
-Sometimes I search for classes or workshops regarding that interest (even if I can’t take it at that time), other times I will look up videos, as appropriate.
-It doesn’t mean I’ll pursue it, but it’s fun to learn more about it, at least, and see the possibilities.
+Sometimes I search for classes or workshops regarding that interest (even if I can’t take it at that time), other times I will look up videos or articles.
+It doesn’t mean I’ll pursue it at that moment, but it’s fun to learn more about it, at least, and see the possibilities.
 If it’s a hobby I can personally engage in, of course, spending time actually doing it can make me feel more connected to myself and overall more fulfilled.

 My big obstacle here is mental and physical energy.
 It’s in short supply lately.
 Surprisingly, the list is comforting.
 It’s nice to know those things will be there for me when I’m able.

 Taking all the above into consideration, what are my priorities?
 The facts for me are as follows:

 - I’m moving (which is super stressful and very involved)